shapesmusic/Shapes-Basics-Draft/notes.md

 - **also in this lesson:** introduce the idea that you can reorient your attention to any note in the tonescape as the anchor.
   - we've been keeping the same anchor and changing the notes around it, because this makes the moods stand out.
 But rather than hearing a note as a tension, see if you can reorient yourself to hear it as the anchor, then recognize the mood it creates, and read in it.
   - this also touches on the idea of mood notes.
+- --> that making a change to each (any) of the 7 notes in a mood creates a new mood. what this is doing keeping the same anchor, but changing the collection of notes around it.
+You can also keep the same collection of notes and reorient yourself to a different anchor, and you'll create these moods.
+  - not exactly true: there's not change to the anchor, and the anchor is one of the 7 notes. it's more that you orient yourself to any one of the 7 notes. maybe just don't say "7."